MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 With Privileged Access Management, you can assign users to privileged roles that they can activate as needed for just-in-time access.
 These roles are defined manually and established in the bastion environment.
 This article walks you through the process of deciding which roles to manage through PAM, and how to define them with appropriate permissions and restrictions.

+> [!IMPORTANT]
+> The model in this article is intended only for isolated Active Directory environments using MIM PAM.
+For hybrid environments, see instead the guidance in the [enterprise access model](/security/compass/privileged-access-access-model).

 A straightforward approach to defining roles for privileged access management is to compile all the information in a spreadsheet.
 List the roles in the roles, and use the columns to identify governance requirements and permissions.

 The governance requirements vary depending on existing identity and access policies or compliance requirements.
 The parameters to identify for each role might include: